-The Optelec Magnifier, or CCTV can be used to read books, documents, letters, and greeting cards, and to view photographs in a large format.
-You can use it at either Frances Morrison Central Library or Rusty Macdonald Branch.
+The Optelec Magnifier, or CCTV, can be used to read books, documents, letters, and greeting cards, and to view photographs in a large format.
+You can use it at the Frances Morrison Central Library.

 Kurzweil 1000 Scanner Reader

 The Kurzweil workstation scans printed text and converts it into synthesized speech, reading it aloud.
 This machine offers people with a visual disability access to the printed word.
-Available in the main floor Outreach & Access Services area of Frances Morrison Central Library.
+This equipment is on a height-adjustable table.
+Available on the main floor of Frances Morrison Central Library (Accessibility Services area).

 Large Print and Voice Internet Computer

 A personal computer with screen magnification software (ZoomText) and screenreader software (NVDA) can be used to search the Internet or the library's online catalogue.
 People with visual disabilities can magnify the size of the screen using ZoomText, or can have the words on the screen read out loud using NVDA.
-Available in the main floor Outreach & Access Services area of Frances Morrison Central Library.
+Available in the main floor of Frances Morrison Central Library (Accessibility Services area).

 Our Internet PC can be used with a trackball mouse, for people with physical disabilities that make using a standard mouse difficult.
-Available in the main floor Outreach & Access Services area of Frances Morrison Central Library.
+Available in the main floor of Frances Morrison Central Library (Accessibility Services area).

 The library will lend DAISY players for short periods of time to Talking Book clients who would like to try them out before buying their own equipment.
-Available in the main floor Outreach & Access Services area of Frances Morrison Central Library.
+Available in the main floor area of Frances Morrison Central Library (Accessibility Services area).